Back to blog

 Share

-Generative AI business implementation model connecting workflow fit, grounding, model layer, controls, and measured rollout
+Generative AI business implementation operating model showing workflow fit, trusted data, RAG and model layer, review controls, and measured rollout

 Nitin Dhiman, CEO at NextPage IT Solutions